tadesouaiaia/prsWorkshop-website/docs/prep_software.md

 ### 1. R (and associated packages)
 R is the most popular analysis program in statistical genetics, and required for most genetic analysis.
-MacOs users can download an up-to-date version directly from the [R website](https://cloud.r-project.org/) and using the R installer.
+We recommend that MacOS users download an up-to-date (4.4.1)
+version directly from the [R website](https://cloud.r-project.org/) and using the R installer.
 If you are having trouble we recommend [this video tutorial](https://www.youtube.com/watch?v=I5WIMX4LK8M).

 While Linux users can also find a suitable version on the website, we recommend using the package installer that comes with Debian based distributions (Debian, Ubuntu, Mint, etc)